signal18/replication-manager/README.md

 ### Forcing best practices

-Since version 1.1 replication can enforce the best practices about the replication usage.
+__replication-manager__ 1.1  can enforce best database practices about the replication usage.
 It dynamically configure the MariaDB it does monitor.
 Note that such enforcement will be lost if replication manager monitoring is shutdown and the MariaDB restarted.
 The command line usage do not enforce but default config file do, so disable what may not be possible in your custom production setup.
 ```
 force-slave-heartbeat= true
 force-slave-heartbeat-retry = 5